linuxserver/docker-daapd/README.md

 Map your music folder, open up itunes on the same LAN to see your music there.
 For further setup options of remotes etc, check out the daapd website, [Forked-daapd][daapdurl].

-If you experience disconnections in itunes, try editing the value `cache_daap_threshold` to `cache_daap_threshold = 0` (uncommenting the line if necessary) in /config/forked-daapd.conf

 ## Logs and shell
 * To monitor the logs of the container in realtime `docker logs -f daapd`.
 * Shell access whilst the container is running: `docker exec -it daapd /bin/bash`